All marketing springs from your knowledge of your customers.

 For modern digital marketers – especially those who embrace the inbound way – that starts by gathering all your knowledge about your customers-to-be.

+The buyer persona is your tool for figuring out who the customer is and what is important to him or her.
 This is a great start, but it only tells part of the story.

 To grasp how prospects act in the real world, you’ve got to find a way to put that prospective buyer in motion.
-The buying process never stands still: There’s always something happening, even if some of it is behind-the-scenes.
+The buying process never stands still: There’s always something happening, even if some of it is "behind the scenes."

-The buyers journey is where that movement happens.
+The buyer's journey is where that movement happens.

 Awareness starts when the prospect realizes there’s a problem he or she should address.